Lesson by

 Albert Einstein

-Let’s Check 5 Key Components of a Good Business Pitch
+Let’s Check 5 Key Components of a Good Business

 1. The problem: It all starts with a problem you are trying to solve that no one else has solved yet or not as efficiently as you believe you can.
-This needs to be backed by market statistics and trends to prove your point.
+This needs to be by market statistics and to prove your point.
 For example:

 Solution: “Linkedin”